 - Online submission: through PCS submission system

 - Camera-ready deadline: August 26, 2018 5PM PST (this is a hard deadline)

-- Submission format: 3-5 pages including references in ACM SIGCHI Extended 2014 Abstracts Format
+- Submission format: 3-5 pages including references in the SIGCHI Extended Abstracts Format (2016).

 - Selection process